cranjesh/images-test/TheSoldiersLegacyThorough.md

 A hush settled over the room, thick with unspoken truths.
 Holmes had unearthed something deeper than a mere family dispute.
 Edward Blackwood had held a secret—one his brother was desperate to uncover.
 And now, it seemed, that secret had cost him his life.

-The Letters
 Holmes sat forward slightly.
-"Mrs Blackwood, Lieutenant Cartwright’s concern for your welfare seems... particular."
+"Mrs Blackwood, Lieutenant Cartwright's concern for your welfare seems... particular."

-Katherine’s fingers twisted her handkerchief.
+Katherine's fingers twisted her handkerchief.
 "We were acquainted before Edward.
 Nothing more."

 I caught something in her voice—not quite hesitation, not quite falsehood—something carefully chosen.

-Holmes’s expression did not change.
+Holmes's expression did not change.
 "Yet his recent visits to the study—" He let the sentence linger, inviting her to fill the silence.

 She did.

-"He claimed to have Edward’s personal effects."
+"He claimed to have Edward's personal effects."
 Her voice wavered slightly.
 "Old correspondence that needed returning."

 Holmes studied her.
 "Correspondence that Edward had already seen?"